mbrav/mbrav.github.io/_posts/annotation/2019-02-27-groundwork-for-the-metaphysics-of-morals.markdown

 date: "2019-02-27 18:41:50 -0500"
 image: "https://upload.wikimedia.org/wikipedia/commons/8/8a/PSM_V64_D532_Immanuel_Kant.png"
 tags: [Kant, morality, ethics, philosophy]
-excerpt: “An outline of Kant’s Groundwork for the Metaphysics of Morals For my dearest Caroline ❤️”
+excerpt: “An outline of Kant’s Groundwork for the Metaphysics of Morals”
 ---

-**For my dearest Caroline  ❤️**
+> Ah, when to the heart of man
+Was it ever less than a treason
+To go with the drift of things,
+To yield with a grace to reason,
+And bow and accept the end
+Of a love or a season?[^poem]

+[^poem]: Robert Frost, *Reluctance*.

 <figure>
 <img src="https://upload.wikimedia.org/wikipedia/commons/8/8a/PSM_V64_D532_Immanuel_Kant.png" alt="" />